tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Notes

-Currently, it appears that no full Vocabulary exists for dwc:sex making this test difficult to implement.
 This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
-This bdq:Supplementary test is not regarded as CORE (cf. bdq:CORE) because it is not straightforward to implement in the absence of a controlled vocabulary.
-A Supplementary test may be implemented as CORE when a suitable use case exists.
+For reference, a list of synonyms for dwc:sex values can be found at https://registry.gbif.org/vocabulary/Sex/concepts.

 ********************